Dr. Webb is an award-winning scholar whose interests lie at the intersection of race, embodiment, class, and space (internet and physical).

 He is a trained sociologist whose research and advocacy approach is based in the scholar-practitioner model and the work of W.E.B.
 Du Bois.
 The Du Boisian influence emphasizes shared knowledge production, community power, and a shared commitment to systems change for the liberation of all people.

-Prior to Design Impact, Curtis worked with The Cincinnati Project at the University of Cincinnati where he developed, maintained, and assisted in the maintenance of community research collaborations between local organizations and UC affiliates.
+Prior to Design Impact, Dr. Webb worked with The Cincinnati Project at the University of Cincinnati where he developed, maintained, and assisted in the maintenance of community research collaborations between local organizations and UC affiliates.

-Curtis has won numerous research grants and leadership awards, including the University of Cincinnati’s African American Cultural and Resource Center’s Ushindi Black Graduate Student Campus Leader Award.
-Curtis obtained a B.A. in Sociology from Morehouse College, an M.A in Sociology from the University of Cincinnati, and will earn a PhD in Sociology from the University of Cincinnati in December 2020.
+Dr. Webb has won numerous research grants and leadership awards, including the University of Cincinnati’s African American Cultural and Resource Center’s Ushindi Black Graduate Student Campus Leader Award.
+Dr. Webb obtained a B.A. in Sociology from Morehouse College, an M.A in Sociology from the University of Cincinnati, and a PhD in Sociology from the University of Cincinnati.

-Creative Outlets: Exploring new music, learning and connecting with friends and family, and Black-culture influenced sci-fi dystopian books
+Creative Outlets: Exploring and curating music, connecting with friends and family, gaming, and learning through culturally responsive and sensitive experiences